wearefrank/frank-runner/README.md

 (which is ..) you can create a build.properties in the frank-runner folder (which can also be used to specify the project.dir as explained earlier).

-Your project doesn't need to contain a context.xml in case you want to use a H2 database.
+Your project doesn't need to contain a context.xml in case you want to use an H2 database.

 When changing files in the classes folder you need to restart Tomcat.
 When changing files in the configurations folder you need to reload the configuration